-- Introducing a world of fantasy and imagination. - Appreciating that wealth should be used for good of people, not for bullying or browbeating others. - Listening, reading and understanding and answering the questions orally and in writing. - Enjoying a story told in the form of poetry. - Grammar: Pronouns and their usage; person. - Words filling in the blanks to complete words, finding synonyms, adding the prefixes 'dis' and 'un' to form opposites. - Writing a paragraph. - Learning to speak and converse correctly. - Learning to enjoy fantasy and also to learn something from it not being greedy and looking after the welfare of others. - Outcome
+- ▶ Introducing a world of fantasy and imagination. - ▶ Appreciating that wealth should be used for good of people, not for bullying or browbeating others. - Listening, reading and understanding and answering the questions orally and in writing. - ▶ Enjoying a story told in the form of poetry. - Grammar: Adverbs and their usage - Words Filling in the blanks to complete words, finding synonyms, adding the prefixes 'dis' and 'un' to form opposites. - Writing a paragraph. - Learning to speak and converse correctly.